jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 ### Exercise : Experience a Conflict

-Step 1 : Make a new branch, edit the readme file in that branch, and commit your changes.
+Step 1 : Make a new branch
+Step 2 : Edit the readme file in that branch,
+Step 3 : and commit your changes.
+Step 4 : Mirror the remote upstream repository in your master branch by pulling down my changes
+Step 5 : You want to push it to the internet eventually, so you merge updates from development, but may experience a conflict.

+(solution... if you're stuck.)

     $ git branch development
     $ git checkout development